ericgregory/nubase-test/README.md

 ### Start Couchbase and wasmCloud locally

+**Note**: These instructions are WIP.

-Clone the [wasmcloud-contrib](https://github.com/wasmCloud/wasmCloud-contrib) repository and navigate to this directory (`nubase`).
+Clone this repo.
 Then use the Docker Compose file in this directory to start Couchbase:

 ```bash
 docker-compose up -d